NHSDigital/datascience-seminars/All_materials/20250922_University_Engagement/README.md

 2. In [NHS England’s equality, diversity, and inclusion improvement plan](https://www.england.nhs.uk/long-read/nhs-equality-diversity-and-inclusion-improvement-plan/), High impact action 2 aims to support fair and inclusive recruitment processes.
 By outreaching universities regardless of research capabilities we hope to target under-representation and lack of diversity within the profession.

 ### Resources
 Initial exercise will hopefully take 2 days where each day is equivalent to 7.5 hours per day.
-In terms of cost, work is carried out by a Band 7 analyst  [rates for analysts can found here]( https://www.nhsemployers.org/articles/pay-scales-202526).
+In terms of cost, work is carried out by a Band 7 analyst, [rates for analysts can found here]( https://www.nhsemployers.org/articles/pay-scales-202526).

 # Method